AntonioCesarJr/redis-cluster-docker/README.md

 ## What is this project

 #### This project is a Redis running in clustered mode inside a docker container.
-It's created based on a Linux Ubuntu 16.04 image with a full installation of Redis 3.2.10.
+It's created based on a GCC (GNU C compiler) image with a full installation of Redis 3.2.10.
 After Redis installation, a cluster mode will start.
 #### The protected mode is disabled.
 This step is necessary to run Redis inside a container.
 #### The project create 6 Redis nodes, being 3 master and 3 slaves.
 The masters nodes uses the 7000, 7001 and 7002 ports.